artefactual/atom-docs/user-manual/add-edit-content/terms.rst

 Add an access point "on the fly" from an archival description
 -------------------------------------------------------------

-The ISAD Glossary deines an :term:`access point` as a "name, term, keyword, phrase or code that may be used to search, identify and locate an archival description."
+The ISAD Glossary defines an :term:`access point` as a "name, term, keyword, phrase or code that may be used to search, identify and locate an archival description."
 In AtoM, :term:`name`, :term:`place`, and :term:`subject` access points are a way of associating specific terms contained or referenced within